About Vikings Sailing Club

 Batuhan Cesur

-Batuhan went on to represent his country as part of the national team in numerous competitions, racing in classes such as Optimist, Laser, and yachts.
-At 18, he transitioned from competitive sailing to coaching, driven by a desire to share his knowledge and passion for the sport.
-Since then, he has coached at both national and international levels, actively contributing to competitive sailing events.
+As he grew, so did his talent.
+Batuhan represented his country as part of the national team across numerous international competitions, racing in classes including Optimist, Laser, and yachts.
+At 18, he shifted from athlete to coach, driven by a genuine desire to share his knowledge and love for the sport.
+Since then, he has coached at both national and international levels and remained actively involved in the competitive sailing scene.

-Since 2019, Batuhan has continued his coaching career in Malta, an ideal location for year-round sailing.
-His goal is to train more sailors and elevate Malta’s presence on the international sailing stage.
+Since 2019, Batuhan has continued his coaching journey in Malta—an ideal home for year‑round sailing.
+His mission is clear: to train more young athletes and help elevate Malta’s presence on the international sailing stage.

 Maria Nagrudnaya